-Brassia orchids have spidery flowers which are most unusual and make an attractive showing in spite of their lack of richness of color.
-The sepals and petals are attenuated, giving the appearance of spider legs and the lip is indeed shaped like the body of a spider.
-There are about 30 species and all are easy to grow with a mixed collection of orchids.
+Brassia orchids have spidery flowers, which are most unusual and make an attractive showing despite their lack of richness of color.
+The sepals and petals are attenuated, giving the appearance of spider legs, and the lip is indeed shaped like the body of a spider.
+There are about 30 species, and all are easy to grow with a mixed collection of orchids.
 They require abundant water during the growing season and must never be allowed to dry out.

-LIGHT – Although these plants are somewhat variable in their light requirements, most do well with 200-300 foot-candles or an east window.
+Brassia Orchids are somewhat variable in their light requirements.
+Most do well with 200-300 foot-candles or an east window.
 Brassia does well under artificial lights, 6-8 feet away.

-WATERING – The spring and summer months require more frequent waterings.
-Do not let the plant become totally dry.
+The spring and summer months require more frequent watering.
+Do not let the brassia orchid become totally dry.

-HUMIDITY – 50-80% humidity is best, however, most varieties will tolerate lower humidity.
+Brassia Orchids like when there’s 50-80% humidity is best.
+However, most varieties will tolerate lower humidity.